Association of Football Federations of Azerbaijan

 The Association of Football Federations of Azerbaijan (AFFA; Azərbaycan Futbol Federasiyaları Assosiasiyası, AFFA) is the governing body of football in Azerbaijan.
 Formed in 1992, it is responsible for overseeing all aspects of the amateur and professional game in its territory.
+AFFA is a member of both UEFA and FIFA.

 AFFA sanctions all competitive football matches within its remit at national level, and indirectly at local level through the AFFA Amateur League.
 It runs numerous competitions, the most famous of which is the Azerbaijan Cup.
 It is also responsible for appointing the management of the men's, women's and youth national football teams and leagues.

-AFFA is a member of both UEFA and FIFA.

 History

-The AFFA was formed on 26 March 1992, after Azerbaijan gained its independence from the USSR.
-On 23 February 2009, the AFFA, along with UEFA vice president Şenes Erzik, unveiled the Azerbaijan Football Academy.
+The AFFA was formed on 26 March 1992, after Azerbaijan gained independence from the USSR.
+On 23 February 2009, the AFFA, along with UEFA vice president Şenes Erzik, unveiled the Azerbaijan Football Academy at Nobel Avenue, Baku.

 In 2010, the association adopted a new logo.
-In 2012, the federation held an election with Rovnag Abdullayev being the only candidate, the assembly was marred with controversies.
+In 2012, the federation held an election with Rovnag Abdullayev being the only candidate.
+He was elected to serve a second term as head of the AFFA.